Net Zero Directorates

 The Scottish Government Net Zero Directorates are a group of Directorates of the Scottish Government.
 The group was created in July 2021, with Agriculture & Rural Economy, Marine (formerly known as Marine Scotland), Energy & Climate Change, Environment & Forestry, Transport Scotland, Forestry and Land Scotland and Scottish Forestry moving from the Economy Directorates.

-The individual Directorates within the DG (Director-General) Net Zero family (the Net Zero Directorates) report to the Director-General, Roy Brannen.
+The individual Directorates within the DG (Director-General) Net Zero family (the Net Zero Directorates) report to the Director-General, Andy Kerr.

 Ministers

 There is no direct relationship between Ministers and the Directorates.
-However, the activities of the Directorates include those under the purview of the Cabinet Secretary for Net Zero and Energy, Mairi McAllan MSP, the Cabinet Secretary for Transport, Fiona Hyslop MSP and the Cabinet Secretary for Rural Affairs, Land Reform and Islands Mairi Gougeon MSP.
-They are supported in their work by the Minister for Climate Action Gillian Martin MSP and the Minister for Agriculture and Connectivity, Jim Fairlie MSP.
+However, the activities of the Directorates include those under the purview of the Cabinet Secretary for Climate Action and Energy, Gillian Martin MSP, the Cabinet Secretary for Transport, Fiona Hyslop MSP and the Cabinet Secretary for Rural Affairs, Land Reform and Islands Mairi Gougeon MSP.
+They are supported in their work by the Minister for Agriculture and Connectivity, Jim Fairlie MSP.

 Directorates

 The overarching Scottish Government Directorates were preceded by similar structures called "Departments" that no longer exist (although the word is still sometimes erroneously used in this context).
 As an overarching unit, the Net Zero Directorates incorporate a number of individual Directorates entitled: